Harvesting miRNAs from Interstitial Fluid for Sensitive Biomarkers

 - Prognostic tool for monitoring and assessing disease progression

-- Use of ISF instead of blood, plasma or serum eliminates need to denature and remove sample proteins which otherwise may lead to sample “noise”
+- Use of ISF instead of blood, plasma, or serum eliminates the need to denature and remove sample proteins which otherwise may lead to sample “noise”

 - The concentration of miRNAs can be detected using quantitative polymerase chain reaction, the gold standard for miRNA quantification